-Normal pits and grooves on the chewing surfaces of back teeth can trap food that can’t be removed by brushing or washed out by water or saliva.
-A protective sealant is a tough, plastic material designed to bond (stick) to tooth enamel.
-These clear or tooth colored sealants are painted onto the tooth surface to “seal” the pits and grooves and protect against decay.
-They are generally applied to children’s first permanent back teeth.
+Normal pits and grooves on the chewing surfaces of back teeth can trap food that can't be removed by brushing or washed out by water or saliva.
+Protective sealants are tough, the plastic material designed to bond (stick) to tooth enamel.
+These clear or tooth-colored sealants are painted onto the tooth surface to "seal" the pits and grooves and protect against decay.
+They are generally applied to children's first permanent back teeth.
 They can also be useful for adults in certain situations.

 - Protect normal pits and grooves on the chewing surface of back teeth

 - Stop small amounts of decay from growing larger

 Sealants are an excellent way to protect chewing surfaces of teeth from decay.
 They are a much better financial investment than treating decay after it has started.